The Jewish community of Copenhagen has been active since the end of the 17th century. Today, most of Denmark’s 7000 Jews live in Copenhagen.

 2. A star object is our exhibition and collection is our silver mini replica of the Ark of the Covenant.
 Originally made as a cigar box for a prominent director of a big Danish Bank in 1909.
 It represents both religion in its motif, the assimilation of the Danish Jews in its function and last it is recognizable for Jews as well as non-Jews, being iconic from mythology as well as popular culture.
 It opens so many doors for storytelling.

-3. The year being 2021 and object that comes to mind is a Corona typewriter.
+3. Another object that comes to mind is a Corona typewriter.
 The name in itself is recognizable for visitors post-2020, but questions always invite to a dialogue, and this machine belonged to a yiddish writer called Pinches Welner.
 He immigrated to Denmark in early 1900’s with other eastern European Jews.
 In Copenhagen he was part of the yiddish cultural environment and part of the yiddish evening school, established as a reaction of not being allowed to teach the langue in the established Jewish School by the exiting Jewish community.

 Was there an encounter with a visitor or event participant which particularly moved you?